Updated: 5 days ago

 When I was on my Physician Assistant school application journey, I had the most difficult time writing my personal statement.
 What is crazy, is that writing had always been a passion of mine!
 In college I wrote for our student newspaper and even got one of my research papers published, but when it came to CASPA, the writing well went completely dry.
 Like Sahara dry.
 The struggle was so real, and the writers block was metastatic, all consuming, and getting worst by the day.

-I had developed so much anxiety around writing this statement, that every time I sat down to make an attempt, I would end up in such a whirl wind of panic, tachycardia and hyperventilation, that I would have to leave my apartment to calm myself down.
+I had developed so much anxiety around writing this statement, that every time I sat down to make an attempt, I would end up in such a whirlwind of panic, tachycardia, and hyperventilation, that I would have to leave my apartment to calm myself down.
 I did this for weeks.

 It was so much pressure!
-I though about how my whole future was dependent on my ability to somehow convey on this one statement, how badly I wanted to be a PA.
+I thought about how my whole future was dependent on my ability to somehow convey on this one statement, how badly I wanted to be a PA.
 It was paralyzing.

 One day, I came home after a stressful day at the emergency animal hospital where I worked as a Veterinary Technician.
 I decide to have a glass of wine, why not, I thought, I deserved it, after a day of cleaning up the byproducts of canine hemorrhagic gastroenteritis.
-Well, one glass became two, and half way through that second glass- (I’m a cheap date, what can I tell ya), I sat down in front of the computer, and the words began to pour out of me.
+Well, one glass became two, and halfway through that second glass- (I’m a cheap date, what can I tell ya), I sat down in front of the computer, and the words began to pour out of me.

 Once I relaxed, I thought about why PA school was so important to me.
 Amidst my wine buzz, I asked myself why it would mean so much to get into PA school?
 I thought about little girl me and my deep love for all animals and my complete devotion to any wounded thing I found.
 Something inside me (the wine), told me I was meant to do this, and that being PA was my destiny.
-I was a natural born healer since childhood, and always felt drawn and excited by the powers and principles of medicine.
+I was a natural-born healer since childhood, and always felt drawn and excited by the powers and principles of medicine.
 Whether it was the wine or not, at that moment I felt very strongly that my entrance into the PA profession was divinely ordained.
 I based my whole statement on that belief, and I have built my entire PA career on that powerful thought.